Sending money to Georgia from Canada has never been easier. Find a solution that works for you and your recipient.

 Tips for picking up cash in Georgia

 Incidences of serious crime have reduced in Georgia, especially in Tbilisi.
-However, there have been instances of violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to err on the side of caution.
-When travelling after dark, exercise due vigilance, especially in residential areas and around hotels.
+However, there have been instances of violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to be cautious.
+When travelling after dark, exercise vigilance, especially in residential areas and around hotels.

 Instances of public demonstrations are not uncommon.
 Avoid them because they can turn violent.

 While merchants often quote prices in US dollars or euros, Georgian law requires that you pay for all products and services in Georgian lari.
 You can use credit cards in Tbilisi easily, but this is not the case in other regions of the country.
 You can find ATMs in major towns.
 Acceptance of traveller’s cheques is limited.

 What are the steps to send money to Georgia?